Compression stockings versus polyphenols for cellulite and water retention

 So in addition to a healthy lifestyle (healthy eating, exercise etc) it makes sense to add those to your regime, rather than wearing compression stockings, leggings and tights all the time, especially in the summer.

-For severe water retention cases, polyphenol supplementation and compression garments can always be combined.
+For more severe water retention cases, polyphenol supplementation and compression garments can always be combined, anyway.

-This does not apply to sever cellulite, which compression stockings/leggings will make worse.
+(This does not apply to severe cellulite, though, which compression stockings/leggings will make worse.)

 Note: Before taking any supplements or stopping the use of medical devices, such as compression garments, always consult with your healthcare practitioner first.